AderHenrique/AderHenrique/README.md

 <br/>

 <div align="center">
-  🔎 I'm currently seeking an internship opportunity in mobile development.
-I'm passionate about building mobile applications and eager to gain hands-on experience in this field.
+  🔎I'm actively seeking an internship in mobile development or Front-End.
+I'm passionate about building mobile applications and excited to apply and grow my skills through hands-on experience in the field.
 </div>

 <br/>

 <div align="center">
-  🌱 I’m currently learning React Native development, including navigation, state management, API integration, and app publishing.
+  🌱I'm currently focused on enhancing my Front-End skills and completing my Back-End course in Python.
+I also enjoy developing apps with React Native from time to time.
 </div>

 <br/>